MDGE Series of 1 Unit Courses

 All students in the Biochemistry & Molecular Biology graduate program are required to take MDGE 721 (1 unit).

-• The course coordinator will check your eligibility and ensure that there are no conflicts.
+• To register, students must complete the MDGE Course Request Form and submit it DIRECTLY to the course instructors NOT to the Course Coordinators.
 These are typically done in batches in August (for Fall), December (for Winter), and April (for Spring).

-• If approved, students will be notified of the registration block removal via email and are responsible for registering themselves in the course within 24 hours of that notice.
+• If approved, students will be notified by GSE of the registration block removal via email and are responsible for registering themselves in the course within 24 hours of that notice.

 • PLEASE NOTE: Failure to register in your course may result in being assessed late registration fees.